Walid-Ahmed/imageclassifierSuite/README.md

 More and more networks will be added soon, however you can still define your own, add to this file and start training with it!

-1. Train a CIFAR10
+1. I-Train a CIFAR10
-2. Train a binary image classifier using flow from directory
+2. II-Train a binary image classifier using flow from directory(#binaryimageclassifierusingflowfromdirectory)
 3. [III--Train a binary/multiclass image classifier](#multiclassimageclassifier)
 4. IV-Train a multiclass image classifier using satandard dataset